 Step 11: Proposal

-After the final design is approved, a proposal will be delivered that includes all specifications for the installation as well as the final cost.
-If a proposal was sent with the initial design and changes were made, it will be edited to match the new scope of work.
+A proposal will be delivered with your design that includes all the specifications for the installation as well as the final cost.
+If a proposal was presented with the initial design and changes were made, it will be edited to match the new scope of work.
 With the completed design and proposal in hand, the design phase of your landscaping project is now complete.
 The next step is to to schedule the installation!

 The landscape design process contains many other small details along the way – calling around for plant availability, calculating material requirements, and subsequent site visits – to name a few.
 Designs can vary greatly in their difficulty and time investment, but the basic steps remain the same.
 We hope this gives you an idea of what goes into creating a design.
 If you have any questions about hiring us for your landscape design, don’t hesitate to contact us.